-If you prefer not to make a selection or you want a more customized approach to regenerate these sections, there is an optional floating Regeneration window, which allows you to make settings to customize the type of re-generations.
+If you want a more customized approach to regenerate selected sections, there is a floating Regeneration window, which allows you to make settings to customize the type of re-generations.

-Let's press option+F8 or right-click on the track button and go to Track Actions | Regenerate Window.
+Press option+F8 or right-click on the track button and go to Track Actions | Regenerate Window.